-- Table Admins A table admin can perform administrative operations only on that table.
+- Namespace Admin a namespace admin with Create permissions can create or drop tables within that namespace, and take and restore snapshots.
+A namespace admin with Admin permissions can perform operations such as splits or major compactions on tables within that namespace.
+Prior to CDH 5.4, only global admins could create namespaces.
+In CDH 5.4, any user with Namespace Create privileges can create namespaces. - Table Admins A table admin can perform administrative operations only on that table.
 A table admin with Create permissions can create snapshots from that table or restore that table from a snapshot.
 A table admin with Admin permissions can perform operations such as splits or major compactions on that table. - Users Users can read or write data, or both.
 Users can also execute coprocessor endpoints, if given Executable permissions.

-If you are using Kerberos principal names when setting ACLs for users, note that Hadoop uses only the first part (short) of the Kerberos principal when converting it to the user name.
+If you are using Kerberos principal names when setting ACLs for users, Hadoop uses only the first part (short) of the Kerberos principal when converting it to the user name.
 Hence, for the principal ann/fully.qualified.domain.name@YOUR-REALM.COM, HBase ACLs should only be set for user ann.